merchp/Sclera/README.md

 &nbsp;

-*Sclera is a photography gear recommendation engine for aspiring or experienced photographers.*
+*Sclera is a photography gear recommendation engine for aspiring or experienced photographers.* Start a survey, answer some very penetrating questions about your passions and preferences, find your niche & get a custom list of gear that you can take out and cature your world, your way.

 &nbsp;
 # Table of Contents